Chateau de Reuilly: History

 After serving as a residence for the Merovingian kings for a long time, the palace was abandoned by their successors.
 It became the property of the Knights Templar in the 13th century, then of the Hospitallers of the Order of Saint John of Jerusalem, before once again becoming the property of the King of France.

-It was still the property of the King of France in 1359, because at that time King John promised to grant him ownership of the property.
+It was still the property of the King of France in 1359, because at that time King John promised to grant Humbert, Patriarch of Alexandria, ownership of the property.